 CelluComp has invented a proprietary process that is unique in allowing the properties of cellulose nanofibers (CNF) to be fully utilised.
 Curran® fibres are strong, stiff and light; properties which allow the production of composites with performance characteristics comparable to those based on conventional carbon fibre technology.
 Bio-composites based on Curran® can be based on a variety of conventional resins such as epoxy, polyurethane and polyester.
 The platelet structure of Curran® fibres also makes them effective rheology modifiers in end uses such as paints & coatings, concrete, drilling fluids, cosmetics, personal care and home care products.
 The same platelet structure provides impressive reinforcing effects in paints & coatings, concrete and some personal care products.
 Curran® is compatible in a variety of common water based polymer systems such as epoxies, acrylics and polyurethanes.

-Curran® powder is produced from the slurry material by removal of water.
-Powders are free-flowing and dust free, with a solids level of approx. 15% – 25%.
-Powders are the most popular form for use in paints & coatings and are convenient for transport, storage and use.
+Curran® granules are produced from the slurry material by removal of water.
+Granules are free-flowing and dust free, with a solids level of approx. 20%.
+Granules are the most popular form for use in paints & coatings and are convenient for transport, storage and use.
 Dispersion into aqueous systems is readily achieved using conventional industry mixing equipment.